-• In WUFI Passive, account for the exhaust appliances on the Ventilation/Rooms > Exhaust Appliances tab.
+In WUFI Passive, account for the exhaust appliances on the Ventilation/Rooms > Exhaust Appliances tab.
+Direct exhaust devices should be reviewed to confirm if a make-up air system will be required per section 3.5.2.1.

 Exhaust Dryers and Exhaust Range Hoods